blackbaud/sky-api-docs/content/support/changelog/gift/index.md

 ### Changed

-The [Gift list endpoint]({{stache.config.portal_endpoints_gift_get_list}}) now includes an option to filter gifts based on their associated constituent identifiers.
-The optional `constituent_id` query parameter returns all gifts associated with any of the specified constituent identifiers.
-For example, `constituent_id=1242&amp;constituent_id=385` returns all gifts for the constituents with the "1242" or "385" constituent identifiers.
+The [Gift list endpoint]({{stache.config.portal_endpoints_gift_get_list}}) now includes an option to filter gifts based on their associated constituents.
+The optional `constituent_id` query parameter, which can be specified multiple times to imply a logical OR, filters the results to only gifts associated with the specified constituent record IDs.
+For example, `&constituent_id=1242&constituent_id=385` filters the results to only include gifts associated with two constituent records: "1242" and "385."

 ##2017-10-04